jdleo/MachineLearning/README.md

 ```
 Then enter the tumor classifiers back-to-back.
 There should be 9 digits scoring 1-10 each.
 For example: You can enter 123222343

+## Classifier Comparison
+I randomly generated a csv style data set, each line being in a,b,c,d,e,class format.
+The goal here is to test which classifier would be best for pattern recognition of a synthetic data set.
+The class is determined by the sum of the previous 5 numbers in the set.
+It goes through a divisor test in this order -> 5,4,3,2,prime .
+Classes are 1,2,3,4,5